pouxol/HamburgRealEstate/README.md

 **"Built in Kitchens"** have a negative impact on the price.
 **"Floorplans"** have a negative impact on the price.
 **"Gardens"** have a negative impact on the price.

-## Licensing, Authors, Acknowledgements
-I used the scraper from balzer82 [GitHub](http://insideairbnb.com/behind.html).